What are adelgids?

 Adelgids are insects closely related to aphids, and like aphids they feed on plant sap.
 They feed on conifers and can have complex lifecycles including more than one host.
 Species often found in gardens are listed below.

 Scots pine adelges, Pineus pini.
-This adegid produces a white was which can disfigure Scots pine (Pinus sylvestris) but this damage is usually minor.
+This adegid produces a white was which can disfigure Scots pine (Pinus sylvestris) but damage is usually minor.
 This adelgid overwinters as nymphs that mature into 2mm long dark brown to red adults in early spring.
 These adults lay eggs which develop into winged or wingless adults by early summer.
 The winged forms migrate to other Scots pine, whilst the wingless forms produce further generation on the original tree.
 There can be several generations in a year.

 Weymouth pine adelges, Pineus strobi.
 Very similar in appearance and lifecycle to Scots pine adelges but only affects Weymouth pine, Pinus strobus.
 Native to North America and now widespread in Europe.